 If you want to know more, look through one of these avenues:

-JIRA is where all tasks are reported and tracked.
-In particular look for the ones marked suitable for new contributors.
+Jira is where most tasks are reported and tracked.
+In particular look for the ones marked as good first issues.

 Development mailing list